 - Discrimination – termination based on race, ancestry; national origin; color; sex; sexual orientation; religion; disability including HIV/AIDS diagnosis; marital status; age – 40 and over; medical condition – cancer, pregnancy and genetic characteristics; refusal of Family Care Leave; health condition; denial of Pregnancy Disability Leave; retaliation for reporting patient abuse in tax supported institutions; political affiliation; refusing to sign unlawful agreements (non-compete clause); requesting a recognized accommodation (a blind person asking for a document to be read to them).

-In California, you don’t have to be fired to file a wrongful termination suit.
-If your work conditions become unbearable because of one of the reasons discussed above, the courts allow for a “constructive wrongful termination.”The wrongful termination lawyers at The Law Offices of Scott Glovsky are strong advocates for victims of age discrimination, sexual harassment and wrongful termination.
-Depending on the type of case you pursue, you may be required to file a claim with a California agency that regulates employment like the California Department of Fair Employment and Housing (DFEH) or Equal Employment Opportunity Commission (EEOC).
+If your work conditions became unbearable, the courts allow for a “constructive wrongful termination.”
+The wrongful termination lawyers at The Law Offices of Scott Glovsky are strong advocates for victims of age discrimination, sexual harassment, and wrongful termination.
+Depending on the type of case you pursue, you may be required to file a claim with a California agency that regulates employment, like the California Department of Fair Employment and Housing (DFEH) or the Equal Employment Opportunity Commission (EEOC).
 Contact us immediately to discuss your situation.

 Damages Recoverable In Wrongful Termination Case